-Before September 15, faculty may request a re-alignment of weightings and adjust goals.
+Before September 15 and during the first week of the spring semester, faculty may request a re-alignment of weightings and adjust goals.
+The Chair shall request a meeting with the Faculty Member if he or she has any concerns or questions about the goals.

 Between April 1 and April 15, (specific date to be established by individual Department Chairs) the faculty member shall update the annual evaluation form and explain how each goal was accomplished and/or offer brief explanations of the status of each goal and send it electronically to the Department Chair.
 The Department Chair will respond to each criterion and provide an appropriate rating.
-Quality teaching, scholarship, and service will be evaluated as defined by departmental standards in Section IV Guidelines for Faculty Evaluation and Review.
+Quality teaching, scholarship, and service will be evaluated as defined by university and departmental standards in Section IV Guidelines for Faculty Evaluation and Review.